TiffanyVlaar/TiffanyVlaar.github.io/CV.md

 ***Leadership Experience:***
 - Founding member and current co-lead of the UK-wide [Piscopia Initiative]({{TiffanyVlaar.github.io}}/jekyll/update/2020/09/10/PiscopiaInitiative.html), 2019-2021.
 Aim is to increase female and non-binary participation in mathematical research.
+- Committee member of the IMA, Early Careers Mathematicians Committee, 2021.
 - Co-organiser of first UK-wide virtual Mathematics of Data Science (MathODS) graduate student conference, 2020.
 - Vice President SIAM and IMA Student Chapter University of Edinburgh, 2018-2020
 - Machine Learning Reading Group Organizer, University of Edinburgh, 2018